panlab-bioinfo/Gap-Aid/README.md

 ## Using Gap-Aid

-*Gap-Aidv1.0* is a binary program under Linux.
+*Gap-Aidv1.0* is a binary program under Linux.(Required a GUI or a remote GUI such as X11.)

 Run *Gap-Aidv1.0* Under the Gap-Aid folder